 The most popular and undoubtedly one of the best places to see in Sicily.
 Taormina is the pearl of Sicily – the most popular but also the most beautiful.
 This is the place for a romantic getaway in Sicily.
-One of the reasons for this are the many dreamy hotels scattered on the slopes on which the town was built.
+One of the reasons for this is the many dreamy hotels scattered on the slopes on which the town was built.
 Despite that, you can enjoy its beauty as a solo traveller too.

 The houses are beautifully edged with the violet colour of the bougainvillaea and are leaning over the dark blue-green sea.
 At both street sides divided by the stone steps, you will find countless restaurants and shops in which to try the local delicacies like arancini and cannoli.

 Mount Etna is an active volcano with two volcanic centres and is the tallest and most active volcano in Europe.
 For these reasons, they are many visitors at the place every year.
 It is so close to Taormina that can be seen from the town.
 Day-tours from Taormina are very popular.

 As the volcano is between Catania and Taormina, it towers over the Catania’s suburbs with its beautiful straight cone and snowy peak.
 Despite the unforeseeable danger it represents, life around the volcano has not abated and even many residents of the area have set their homes on its slopes.
 Even more, the rich soil formed by the lava provides excellent conditions for producing some really good wines.

 Syracuse/ also known as Siracusa

 Syracuse is interesting with its Greek heritage and historical significance.
 It was one of the most important ports and many sites are still there to confirm this.
-Among the most interesting are the Temple of Apollo, the Basilica of Santa Lucia where you can see a painting by Caravaggio, the Greek Theatre and the Catacombs of San Giovanni.
+Among the most interesting is the Temple of Apollo, the Basilica of Santa Lucia where you can see a painting by Caravaggio, the Greek Theatre and the Catacombs of San Giovanni.
 But even just walking the streets of the Old Town will give you the sense of the past and its unique atmosphere.